jaredLunde/exploration/README.md

 ## The problem

-File explorers in React tend to be both large, slow, and opinionated.
-They peter out at a hundred nodes and aren't suitable for building a complex file explorer in the browser.
+File explorers in React tend to be large, slow, and opinionated.
+They usually peter out at a hundred nodes and aren't suitable for building a complex file explorer in the browser.
 Other solutions like [Aspen](https://github.com/zikaari/aspen) aimed to solve this problem by using typed arrays (which don't seem to offer much benefit in performance) and event-driven models.